BenZen-3/BenZen-3.github.io/_posts/2024-08-01-humanoid-arm.markdown

 </video>
 The arm is absolutely ready to throw hands.
 This is approximately 17% of maximum speed.
 Although to be fair I believe that max speed would break the PLA parts until I can upgrade them to CF-nylon.

-The arm so far has proven to be extremely backdrivable and controllable.
-As an aside, the 'bounciness' seen in these few videos is a great sign because it shows that the actuators are very backdrivable and have low internal friction.
-The arm's full range of capabilities are yet to be tested, and the final design will take some time, but the groundwork has been laid by this prototype.
-Future work will focus on making the existing work more robust and integrating the mechanical system with expected machine learning efforts.
+So far, the arm has proven to be extremely backdrivable and controllable.
+As an aside, the 'bounciness' observed in these few videos is a positive sign, indicating that the actuators are highly backdrivable and exhibit low internal friction.
+The arm's full range of capabilities has yet to be tested, and the final design will take time, but this prototype has laid the groundwork.
+Future work will focus on enhancing the robustness of the existing design and integrating the mechanical system with anticipated machine learning efforts.

-This arm is a combination of lessons from the past large projects that I have undertaken.
-It takes a lot of the electrical knowledge about motor control that I picked up while developing the robotic quad actuators and merges it with the lessons I got from the rover arm.
-The final element that I'm actively working on right now is the integration of machine learning.
-I am hoping to integrate a vision language model with this arm so that I can request it to grab specific objects.
-This project is in-progress and this will be updated occassionally as progess is made.
+This arm combines lessons learned from the large projects I have previously undertaken.
+It incorporates the electrical knowledge about motor control that I gained while developing the robotic quad actuators and merges it with insights from the rover arm project.
+The final element I am actively working on right now is the integration of machine learning.
+I hope to integrate a vision language model with this arm so that I can instruct it to grab specific objects.
+This project is ongoing, and I will update it occasionally as progress is made.

 10/10 would build again, or I guess keep building.